 By curating artists and spaces we provide a platform for a new form of artistic expression, captured live and in binaural audio by using 3D “Kunstkopf” technology.
 Thus, the listener of our records experiences a new perspective of sonic perception, being directly relocated to the actual recording scenario.

-Initiated in 2011 as a playground for its very special idea of music, bohemian drips grew to actual form in late 2014 with the release of “Zuhause im Weltall”.
+Initiated in 2011 as a playground for its very special idea of music, bohemian drips released its first record “Zuhause im Weltall” in 2014.
 An LP featuring binaural recordings of six Berlin artists, who were invited to compose a piece of music for the acoustics of an 100 meter-long underground tunnel.
 This marks the starting point of the bohemian drips label and its continued effort to explore, create and provide outstanding sounds.

 Selection of past projects: